-Discovery and validation of disease markers for AD and other neurodegenerative disorders are key research areas in DDRC, which include new biofluid markers, brain imaging and neuropsychology.
-The biomarker research aims to discover and validate new biofluid markers for the early diagnosis of AD and for the prediction of disease progression using proteomics and genomics technologies.
+Discovery and validation of disease markers for AD and other neurodegenerative disorders are key DDRC research areas, which include new biofluid markers, brain imaging and neuropsychology.
+The biomarker research aims to discover and validate new biofluid markers for the early diagnosis of AD and for the prediction of disease progression, including the use of proteomics and genomics technologies.

 Neuropsychological research mainly focuses on characterisation of cognitive deficits in the early phase of dementia diseases and MCI.
-In recent years several studies on cognitive processes in aging have been published, and longitudinal studies of cognitive deficits and personality traits in gene-expansion carriers are being conducted.
+In recent years DDRC have conducted various studies on cognitive processes in aging, as well as longitudinal studies on cognitive deficits and personality traits in gene-expansion carriers.

-Different diseases have different genetic backgrounds, but evidence shows that common mechanisms of neurodegeneration may exist.
+Different diseases have different genetic backgrounds, but evidence shows that common neurodegeneration mechanisms may exist.
 Some of our research focuses on the identification of common molecular mechanisms in neurodegeneration, e.g. in FTD linked to chromosome 3 (FTD3) and spinocerebellar ataxia type 2 (SCA2).